How to STOP The Autopilot of Emotional Eating

 The next stages in the cycle are behavior and reward.

 By eating sugary, fatty, or salty food, you satisfy the craving and that’s your reward.
-Your reward will be the feeling the craving state was looking for: feel calm, empty, relaxed, numb, or wherever the craving state was.
+Your reward will be the feeling the craving state was looking for: feeling calm, empty, relaxed, numb.
+But it is important to remember that this is only temporary, because…

 The final stage of the autopilot is the consequence.